 of my dreams wreathed

 During the inaugural blessing of a family sweat lodge my cat brought a bird to the lodge leader who fortunately received it with grace.
 The ceremony continued to unfold as a dream full of symbols.

 you float above the forest trailing green feathers

 on the edge of mysteries

-This poem was written to lift my partner out of a hermit's melancholy and into the air of his best dreams.
+This poem was written to lift a friend out of a hermit's melancholy and into the air of his best dreams.
 Perhaps this is the message of birds for us all.

 Later I understood

 Bluebirds are Missouri's statebird and I have had several magical encounters with them that seem to be about escaping the cages that are often of our own making and taking flight into joyful freedom.

 reminds me of you.

 out of reach but accessible.